 Features of Letter of Credit

-- Negotiability: The letter of credit is usually considered as a negotiable instrument and can be passed freely as money among various parties.
-The letter of credit obligates the issuing bank to pay the money not only to the beneficiary but also to any other bank nominated by him.
-However, the letter of credit is considered as negotiable only when it includes an unconditional promise of payment on demand or at a particular time.
+The LC is usually considered a negotiable instrument and can be passed freely as money among various parties.
+It obligates the issuing bank to pay the money to the beneficiary and any other bank nominated by him.
+However, the LC is considered negotiable only when it includes an unconditional promise of payment on demand or at a particular time.

 Elements of a Letter of a Credit